-During the year ended December 31, 2019 the Company granted 2,358,334 stock options to both employees and non-employees that are subject to a performance condition and will vest upon the consummation of a strategic transaction by the Company prior to December 31, 2022.
+During the years ended December 31, 2019 and 2020, the Company granted 2.8 million and 511,200 stock options to both employees and non-employees that are subject to a performance condition and will vest upon the consummation of a strategic transaction by the Company prior to December 31, 2022.
 A strategic transaction has been defined as (a) a change in control, (b) the Company's next capital raise or (c) an initial public offering of the Company's shares, in which the Company receives at least \$50 million in gross proceeds.
-As of December 31, 2019, this performance condition was determined to not be probable of being achieved, and the Company has recognized no stock-based compensation expense relating to these performance awards.
-As of December 31, 2019, the Company had \$0.6 million of unrecognized compensation cost relating to these performance awards, calculated using the accelerated attribution method and the grant date fair value of the awards.
+As of December 31, 2019 and 2020, the Company had \$0.6 million and \$0 of unrecognized compensation cost relating to these performance awards, calculated using the accelerated attribution method and the grant date fair value of the awards.

-During June 2020, the Company's Series B financing (see Note 11) met the definition of a strategic transaction, triggering the immediate vesting of the performance awards.
-The Company recognized \$0.6 million in compensation expense relating to the performance awards as of the closing of the Series B convertible preferred stock financing.
+During June 2020, the Company's Series B financing met the definition of a strategic transaction, triggering the immediate vesting of the performance awards.
+The Company recognized \$0.8 million in compensation expense relating to the performance awards as of the closing of the Series B convertible preferred stock financing.